Fractional coloring with local demands and applications to degree-sequence bounds on the independence number: Introduction

-It is fairly easy to see that if a graph $G$ has an $f$-coloring, then for any \textit{weight function} $w : V(G)\rightarrow \mathbb R_+$, there is an independent set $I\subseteq V(G)$ such that $\sum_{v\in I}w(v) \geq \sum_{v\in V(G)}w(v)f(v)$, and as discussed in Section 2, Dvo\v{r}\'{a}k, Sereni, and Volec~\cite{DSV14} demonstrated using LP-duality that the converse holds.
-Thus, our fractional coloring results imply bounds on the independence number, almost all of which are new.
-In many cases, especially Theorem~\ref{caro wei epsilon improvement}, the more general formulation as a fractional coloring problem is essential to the proof, which we believe is a major reason these bounds were not proved before.
+The lower bound on $\chi_f$ in~\eqref{coloring parameters inequality} actually holds more generally, as follows.
+If a graph $G$ has an $f$-coloring, then for any nonnegative \textit{weight function} $w : V(G)\rightarrow \mathbb R_+$, there is an independent set $I\subseteq V(G)$ such that $\sum_{v\in I}w(v) \geq \sum_{v\in V(G)}w(v)f(v)$.
+The converse also holds, as Dvo\v{r}\'{a}k, Sereni, and Volec~\cite[Theorem~2.1]{DSV14} demonstrated using LP-duality that $G$ has this latter property if and only if the vector of demands is in the stable set polytope.
+Hence we have the following equivalent ways to view fractional coloring.

+\begin{proposition} Let $G$ be a graph with demand function $f$.
+The following are equivalent. \begin{enumerate}[(a)] \item The graph $G$ has an $f$-coloring. \item There exists a common denominator $N$ for $f$ such that $G$ has an $(f, N)$-coloring. \item There exists a probability distribution on the independent sets of $G$ such that if $I$ is selected according to the distribution, then $\Prob{v\in I} \geq f(v)$ for each $v\in V(G)$. \item The vector of demands $(f(v) : v \in V(G))$ is in the stable set polytope of $G$. \item For every nonnegative weight function $w : V(G) \rightarrow \mathbb R_+$, the graph $G$ contains an independent set $I$ such that $\sum_{v\in I}w(v) \geq \sum_{v\in V(G)}w(v)f(v)$. \end{enumerate} \end{proposition}